wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

+WP-Members 3.1.7 is a major update.
+There are no database changes (rollback is possible).
 See changelog for important details.
 Minimum WP version is 3.6.

 == Screenshots ==